 Can missing teeth affect overall health?

 Yes.
-They can impact nutrition, digestion, and even increase the risk of other dental problems.
+They can impact nutrition, digestion, and increase the risk of further dental problems.

 Restore Your Smile at Smile Marysville, WA